 - Friends asking if I’d heard about a place

-After I get a lead, I need to do some basic research to see there’s enough info to go on.
+After I get a lead, I need to do some basic research to see if there’s enough info to go on.
 I may interview someone about the activity, retrieve some newspaper clippings about a haunted place, or sniff around Reddit to see if I can pull together info that corroborates ghost stories.
 Solving mysteries takes time … a lot of time … so make sure it’s worth your time.

 What Makes It A Mystery?